NHSDigital/NRLF/README.md

 }
 ```

+---

 ## Route53 & Hosted Zones

 There are 2 parts to the Route53 configuration:

 ### 1. environment accounts

-In `terraform/account-wide-infrastructure/prod/route53.tf`, for example, we have a Hosted Zone:
+In `terraform/account-wide-infrastructure/prod/route53.tf`, we have a Hosted Zone:

 ```terraform
 resource "aws_route53_zone" "dev-ns" {